adback-anti-adblock-solution/adback-wordpress-lite/adback-solution-to-adblock-lite/README.txt

 ## What is it?

-The plugin Adblock monetization by AdBack lets you monetize the part of your audience unreachable with your classic monetization tools: the adblock users.
+The plugin One Click Adblock Monetization by AdBack lets you monetize the part of your audience unreachable with your classic monetization tools: the adblock users.
 This plugin offers a solution only for this target.
 Your normal ads will be shown to the rest of your audience.

 ## How does it work?